2017 COMMUNITY Deadline and Publication Dates

-We collect personal information when you provide it in the course of interacting with the site and our organization.
-Now or in the future, you may be able to register and create a user profile for activities, camps, courses or events, to subscribe to e-mail newsletters, sign up for broadcast e-mail, take part in message boards or chat, participate in polls or surveys, make donations or send e-cards.
-In so doing, you may be asked to provide personally identifiable information such as your name, address, e-mail address, telephone number, fax number, credit card information, or information about your interests and activities.
-If you make a donation in honor or memory of someone and you want notification sent to someone else or if you send an e-card, you must provide the name and e-mail address of that person.
+We collect personal information when you provide it during the course of interacting with the site and our organization.
+Now, or in the future, you may be able to register and create a user profile for activities, camps, courses or events, to subscribe to e-mail newsletters, participate in polls or surveys or make donations.
+In so doing, you may be asked to provide personally identifiable information such as your name, address, e-mail address, telephone number, credit card information, or information about your interests and activities.
+If you make a donation in honor or memory of someone and you want notification sent to someone else, you must provide the name, address and/or e-mail address of that person.

 If your personal information changes and you wish to update it (such as your address), or if you wish to delete your information, you may contact your local site administrator who will correct, update or remove your personal information as requested or call the Jewish Community of Louisville, 502-459-0660.

 We also may collect information that is not personally identifiable, such as the type of browser you are using, the type of operating system you are using and the domain name of your Internet service provider.